Art Project

 Creativity at Work

-I'm embarking on an art project titled Sioux Falls Artists and Entrepreneurs: Creativity at Work, in which I set out to take an environmental portrait of local creators, artists and small business owners, to eventually be exhibited at a gallery and/or published as a photo book.
+I'm embarking on an art photography project titled Sioux Falls Artists and Entrepreneurs: Creativity at Work, in which I aim to create a series of environmental portraits of local creators, artists and small business owners, eventually to be exhibited at a gallery and/or published as a photo book.
 I’m looking for subject participants in this project.
-Please read the FAQs below, and if you’re interested in participating (or you would like to nominate another individual to participate), complete the form at the bottom of this page.
-If you have any additional questions, please feel free to contact me.
+Please read the FAQ, and if you’re interested in participating, complete the participation form below.
+Or if you know someone else who might be interested, you can nominate them instead.
+If you have any other questions, please feel free to contact me!

 Frequently asked questions